ax0n-pr1me/GEM-Lab-Workshop/README.md

    * Windows users will need to be sure that they select the corect version (32/64 bit)

-   * Linux Users can find a short instruction in thi repository, [here](https://github.com/c0ba1t/GEM-Lab-Workshop/blob/master/Photoscan_On_Linux.md)
+   * Linux Users can find a short instruction in this repository, [here](https://github.com/c0ba1t/GEM-Lab-Workshop/blob/master/Photoscan_On_Linux.md)

 Be sure to select professional version!